High School Programs: Campus Life

 SAIC Meal Plan and Dining Services

-The SAIC meal plan, required for all residence hall students, provides approximately 10 meals per week.
-The meal plan will automatically be added to each resident student’s ARTICard.
-This convenient declining-balance program gives students the ability to choose a full meal or grab a quick bite between classes and meetings.
+The SAIC meal plan, required for all residence hall students, is a convenient declining-balance program gives students the ability to choose a full meal or grab a quick bite between classes and meetings.
+Students should use this meal plan, along with their residence hall room kitchens and great Chicago restaurant locations to take care of all their dining needs.